-If you were hurt in a motorcycle accident or if your loved one was killed in a crash, the understanding and compassionate motorcycle accident lawyers of Herrman & Herrman are here to help you through this challenging time.
+If you were hurt in a motorcycle accident or if your loved one was killed in a crash, the understanding and compassionate motorcycle accident attorneys of Herrman & Herrman are here to help you through this challenging time.
 We provide the support and legal knowledge you’ll want and need on your side.

 We’ve provided answers to some frequently asked questions about motorcycle accidents, and our attorneys are available to answer specific questions about your case when you reach out to us.
 Our consultations are free and confidential, so don’t delay in getting the answers you need.

 While all riders hope that they’ll never have to experience a crash, it is crucial to be prepared and know the techniques that could help them avoid severe injury.
 Some tips that could preserve your health in a crash, or possibly save your life:

 - Apply the front and rear brakes to the best of your ability to slow the vehicle down before the crash.

 - If possible, choose the safest and softest spot to go down.

 - Once you’ve fallen, be sure to let go of the motorcycle to avoid being crushed by it.

 - Tuck in your ams and legs and try to roll as best you can.
 Keeping them tucked in could help prevent broken bones, as opposed to sticking your arms out to brace for impact.

 - Try to relax as you fall, to prevent ligament and tendon tears that can happen more easily if your body is tense.